Securities Litigation Partner - GuruFocus.com

 PR Newswire

 NEW YORK, Dec.
-8, 2022 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against TuSimple Holdings Inc. ("TuSimple" or the "Company") (NASDAQ: TSP) and reminds investors of the January 9, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+11, 2022 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Avaya Holdings Corp. ("Avaya" or the "Company") (NYSE: AVYA).

 There is no cost or obligation to you.